hpca-uji/SpMV-CNN-Model/README.md

 ### Obtaining your own dataset

-1. Build the SpMV driver
+1. Build the SpMV driver:

     1. Go to `cd SpMV-driver/src`
     1. Edit makefile and set the PAPI and HDF5 install prefixes
     3. Compile the driver: `make`

-2. Run the SpMV driver
+2. Run the SpMV driver:

     `./driver args`